j314h/init_typescript_webpack/README.md

   - execute `npm run start` for see result in browser
   - enjoye

+* code in file index.ts for your typescript and execute command "install"

 * warning

   - delete remote of this project github for developp your personal project

-    - command `git remote rm nameofremote (origin or any remote of your choice)`
+    - `delete folder **.git** for remove remote of github project`
     - **forbidden** write and push this branch and project
     - verified version dependency of webpack if problem